ananya2005/customer-market-segmentation/README.md

 # Dataset
 The Credit Card Dataset was used, the link for which is https://www.kaggle.com/arjunbhasin2013/ccdata The dataset summarizes the usage behavior of about 9000 active credit card holders during a period of 6 months.
-The file is at a customer level with 18 behavioral variables.
+The data is at a customer level with 18 behavioral variables.

 The variables are:
 CUSTID: Identification of Credit Card holder <br />